Victoria is a stay-at-home mom, author, educator, and blogger at Healthy at Home. She currently lives in Colorado with her family.

 This is a lot easier than it looks and can be easily done by your children.
 Simply press a heart cookie cutter lightly into your bread to make a heart-shaped indention, and then toast your bread lightly in the toaster.
 Once you pull it out, paint the heart shape in the middle of your toast with your favorite jam.
 Mixed berry worked the best in our house as it was deep dark pink.

 Why not also serve heart-shaped eggs with your toast for a creative treat?

 I really love these.
-It doesn't take a different recipe that my wonderful standard No Rise Cinnamon Rolls.
+It doesn't take a different recipe than my wonderful standard No-Rise Cinnamon Rolls.
 It's just what you do with them at the end that makes them special.
-You have at least two choices for how to make them into hearts before baking. you can either roll them up from both sides rather than just one, and after cutting them, pinch them together at the bottom.
-And you can even simply take the regular cinnamon rolls, and form them into hearts with your hands by pushing them in at the top and pinching them at the bottom.
+You have at least two choices for how to make them into hearts before baking.
+You can either roll them up from both sides rather than just one and after cutting them, pinch them together at the bottom.
+And you can even simply take the regular cinnamon rolls and form them into hearts with your hands by pushing them in at the top and pinching them at the bottom.

-There is no magic, except your imagination that goes into these beauties.
-For a special touch, smash a strawberry or two, or possible a raspberry, into your icing before spreading it on to make it pink for Valentine's Day.
+There is no magic, except your imagination, that goes into these beauties.
+For a special touch, smash a strawberry or two, or possibly a raspberry, into your icing before spreading it on to make it pink for Valentine's Day.
 Yum!

 - 1 1/2 cups sweet potato, shredded and peeled

 - 1 tablespoon coconut oil

 - 1 cup shredded cheddar cheese

 - 6 eggs

 - Preheat your oven to 350 degrees F and line your muffin tin with silicone baking cups.
 (I love these silicone baking cups because they are easy to use, cheap, and reusable.)